blazium-engine/blazium-docs/contributing/workflow/pr_workflow.rst

 The so-called "PR workflow" used by Blazium is common to many projects using Git, and should be familiar to veteran free software contributors.
-The idea is that only a small number (if any) commit directly to the *master* branch.
+The idea is that only a small number (if any) commit directly to the *blazium-dev* branch.
 Instead, contributors *fork* the project (i.e. create a copy of it, which they can modify as they wish), and then use the GitHub interface to request a *pull* from one of their fork's branches to one branch of the original